siddhartha-gadgil/automating-mathematics/content/posts/proving-by-solving.md

 ### Equations for collinearity

-We shall translate this into a problem of deciding whether a collection of polynomial equalities and inequalities over reals has a solution, which as Tarski showed is decidable.
+We shall translate this into a problem of deciding whether a collection of polynomial equation and inequations over reals has a solution, which as Tarski showed is decidable.
 First, we recall that collinearity can be expressed as a polynomial equality.
 Namely, points with coordinates `$(x_1, y_1)$`, `$(x_2, y_2)$` and `$(x_3, y_3)$`, which we assume to be distinct, are collinear if and only if
 `$$\frac{y_2 - y_1}{x_2 - x_1} = \frac{y_3 - y_1}{x_3 - x_1}$$`
 which is equivalent to `$$(y_2 - y_1)(x_3 - x_1) = (y_3 - y_1)(x_2 - x_1)$$.`

 ### A simple problem

 As a warmup and sanity check, I set up the problem of showing that for an arbitrary point $P = (x, y)$, the three points $P=(x, y)$, $O=(0, 0)$ and $-P(-x, -y)$ are collinear.
 We prove results using SAT/SMT solvers by contradiction.
 In this case, we take $x$ and $y$ to be collinear, and impose the condition that the points $P$, $O$ and $-P$ are _not_ collinear.
 If the solver shows that this cannot be satisfied, then it follows that the points are always collinear.
-Observe that the condition of not being collinear just means that equality in the above equation is replaced by inequality.
+Observe that the condition of not being collinear just means that equation in the above equation is replaced by the inequation `$(y_2 - y_1)(x_3 - x_1) \neq (y_3 - y_1)(x_2 - x_1)$`.

 Indeed the solvers __Z3__ and __cvc4__ prove this result instantly.